Baby boomers underestimate the cost of long-term care, according to a new survey conducted by Harris Interactive for

 Most respondents say they have a plan for their finances in retirement, but 57 percent did not account for long-term care, Nationwide said, and only 47 percent had sought information on the subject.
 (ChartMeds)

 All the more reason to receive Alaska senior care in your own home!
 In-home care costs are as much as 50% lower than facilities.
 But, there are many things to be considered.
 Ask us how we can help you plan for your elder years.
-Better yet, Ask us how we can help your loved ones get the help they need now!
-You cna also subscribe to our eNewletter and receive your free complete guide on in-home care titles “Signs your loved one may need care.”
+Better yet, ask us how we can help your loved ones get the help they need now!
+You can also subscribe to our eNewletter and receive your free complete guide on in-home care titles “Signs your loved one may need care.”
 Contact us today to learn more about our companion care services in Matanuska-Susitna, AK and surrounding areas.